NTTLimitedRD/plumbery/docs/tutorial.kubernetes.rst

 * Add a Network Domain
 * Add an Ethernet network
 * Deploy a large Ubuntu server
+* Provide 32 CPU and 256 MB of RAM to each node
+* Add a virtual disk of 100 GB
-* Monitor this server
+* Monitor this server in the real-time dashboard
 * Assign a public IPv4 address
 * Add address translation to ensure end-to-end IP connectivity
-* Add firewall rule to accept TCP traffic on port 22 (ssh) and web
+* Add firewall rule to accept TCP traffic on ssh and web ports
+* Combine the virtual disks into a single expanded logical volume (LVM)
+* Install a new SSH key to secure remote communications
+* Configure SSH to reject passwords and to prevent access from root account
+* Remove Apache
-* Install Kubernetes
+* Install Go, Docker, Calico and Kubernetes itself

 Fittings plan
 -------------